dapacheco1/respuesta-rapida-qr-/README.md

 - Rename **.env.example** to **.env**
 - Go to MySQL db connection and change all settings for your environment.
 - Execute this command ``php artisan migrate:refresh --seed`` to generate database with random data.

+## External APP setup

+On front-end app use add this header=> Accept:application/json